 We are missing a concluding section on what we learned.
 Comment on figure 2 difference in the shape and normalization of the parameterization.
 Give an estimate of the statistical differences between the various muon distributions.
 Comment on the meaning of the mean muon energy at a particular depth.

+The overall uncertainty of muon flux at Davis Cavern, Homestake Mine through three different techniques is about 35%.
+It mainly contributed by the different interpreting to the actual depth with the fluctuation of 7%.
+That is, for the 4850ft Davis Cavern the rock density of 2.7, 2.82, 2.92 g/cm3 refer to the equivalent depth of 4.00, 4.17, 4.32 km.w.e., respectively.
+The secondary factors such as surface mountain profile and physics models have the influence of within 15%.
+The shape of muon energy spectrum is determined by the equivalent depth underground which can be interpreted by the mean energy of the spectrum.

 [1] T. K. Gaisser and T. Stanev, “cosmic rays”, review of particle physics, Phys.
 Lett.
 B 592 (2004) 1.